 We wanted to help kids by giving a free backpack with school supplies to any child in our community who otherwise could not afford one.
 While we were preparing to launch a new nonprofit to support this idea, the COVID-19 pandemic of 2020 turned the world upside down.

 We saw stories of kids whose parents and grandparents died.
 We saw kids whose parents lost their jobs, who were hungry because they couldn’t afford food.
 We saw news stories of higher child abuse rates.
-More kids in poverty, homeless, food insecure, and traumatized because of the COVID-19 pandemic.
+More kids in poverty, homeless, and food insecure because of the COVID-19 pandemic.

 We felt we should try to do more than offer school supplies to kids.
 We knew that when the pandemic ended, kids would need a lot more… food, toys, books, clothing, personal care and hygiene supplies, holiday gifts, and many other things.

 Also, we knew we would need more kids to become engaged in our mission.
-Most kids don’t spend much time thinking about childhood poverty, homelessness, food insecurity, and trauma.
+Most kids don’t spend much time thinking about childhood poverty, homelessness, and food insecurity.
 But we can help other kids in our community learn about these important problems and empower them to do something about them.

-So in April 2020 we launched Kids Backing Kids, Inc. Our goal is to help kids in need and to engage other kids to fight childhood poverty, homelessness, food insecurity, and trauma.
+So in April 2020 we launched Kids Backing Kids, Inc. Our goal is to help kids in need and to engage other kids to fight childhood poverty, homelessness, and food insecurity.
 To improve lives, one child at a time.
 Kids helping kids, one backpack at a time.

 Kids Backing Kids.